 You can pay these costs at closing from your personal savings, gifts, contributions from the seller or government grants.
 Some of these costs will be deductible from your income when you prepare your tax return.

 RESPA allows your lender up to three business days after you submit your application to mail these documents to you.
-However, if your loan is denied within three days, the lender is not obligated to provide this information.
+However, if your mortgage is denied within three days, the lender is not obligated to provide this information.

 RESPA entitles you to obtain certain facts about your closing costs beforehand.
 It also protects you against unfair referral fees such as kickbacks, which plagued home buying transactions in the past.
 The U.S. Department of Housing and Urban Development (HUD) enforces RESPA provisions for loans on one-to-four-family residential properties.
 This includes purchase loans, refinancing loans, assumptions, home improvement loans and home equity lines of credit.